 Raih was a member of the dean’s list at the University of Iowa while earning a bachelor’s degree in finance and a minor in journalism and mass communication.
 He was also a member of Iowa’s leadership committee and was the team’s Athletes in Action representative at the 2001 Alamo Bowl, 2003 Orange Bowl and 2004 Outback Bowl.

 Born Sept.
-9, 1980, Raih is the fourth of five sons and attended St. Thomas Academy (St. Paul, Minn.), a Catholic, college-prep, military high school where he was promoted to Lieutenant Colonel, the second-highest-ranking officer in the high school.
+9, 1980, Raih is the fourth of five sons and attended St. Thomas Academy (St. Paul, Minn.), a Catholic, college-prep, military high school where he was promoted to lieutenant colonel, the second-highest-ranking officer in the high school.
 He was a three-sport athlete in football, basketball and track.
-Raih’s team won the Minnesota state basketball championship his junior year, and he quarterbacked his team to the Minnesota state semifinals in football both his junior and senior years.
+Raih’s team won the Minnesota state basketball championship his junior year, and he quarterbacked his team to the Minnesota state semifinals in football in both his junior and senior years.

 In the summers of 2009 and 2010, Raih was selected to join seven collegiate head football coaches on two separate USO tours operated by Morale Entertainment out of the Pentagon.
 Traveling with the United States Air Force, the morale-building mission took him to visit 15,000 troops on base in Iraq, Kuwait, the Persian Gulf and Northern Africa.
 Raih was appointed to orchestrate on-base football games among each branch of the military and to lead a pep rally for 4,000 troops while on board the U.S.S.
 Eisenhower in the Arabian Sea.